 Winnebago currently offers two wheelchair accessible motorhomes for sale through their dealer network.
-These Class A motorhomes that come standard with wheelchair accessibility features.
+These Class A motorhomes come standard with wheelchair accessibility features.

 - The Adventurer, a 31-foot gas coach, is their mid-range option.
 There’s no adjustable headrest bed, but the modified countertops, roll-in shower, assist bars and accessible dinettes/furniture are all standard for Winnebago.

 Newmar Wheelchair Accessible RV

 Our first motorhome was a Newmar Class A, so Newmar has a special place in our hearts.
 The Newmar brand name tends to make people think of luxury, and their wheelchair-accessible line of coaches is no exception.

 They market themselves as “the world’s first and largest wheelchair accessible Class A motor coaches.”
 At 40 feet and above, it’s true that Newmar’s floorplans are larger than any others we could find.
 All of their models provide a wide, straight aisle from front to back.

 Newmar has three different wheelchair-accessible options.
 All of their models have extra-wide aisles, power-adjusted dinettes, lowered counters and switches, and roll-in showers.
 Beds include adjustable Sleep Number mattresses for a comfortable night’s sleep.
 Wheelchair lifts are all BraunAbility power lifts.

 - The Dutch Star 4311 is their high-end diesel offering.
 This coach is one of the most luxurious on the market in the wheelchair-accessible space.
 It even comes with a height-adjusted dishwasher.

 - The Ventana 4311 is their mid-range offering.
 It’s also a diesel coach.

 - The Canyon Star 3911 is a gas coach and was the industry’s first non-retrofit wheelchair-accessible coach.
 It’s worth noting that Newmar has been making accessible RVs as part of their official line longer than any other major manufacturer.